One year to a working knowledge of the law

 Courses focus on areas of law most commonly encountered by executives and working professionals, including contracts, intellectual property, litigation, and regulation, and are taught by full-time and adjunct faculty.

-In-person program: classes meet every other Friday and Saturday throughout the school year from 8 a.m. to 5 p.m.
+In-person MLS format: classes meet every other Friday and Saturday throughout the school year from 8 a.m. to 5 p.m.
 For students interested in a specific area of law, the program includes the flexibility to replace courses from the standard MLS curriculum with JD course offerings.

-Online program: courses are the same for the online program as the in-person program.
+Online MLS format: courses are the same for the online program as the in-person program.
 However, online students do not have the option available to them to replace courses from the standard MLS curriculum with JD course offerings.

 WEEKENDS OR ONLINE